arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

 Interfaces encourage loose coupling.
 We implement interfaces exactly because we want to separate the contract from the implementation, and decouple the clients from implementation.<br/>

-Injecting `control` in terms of a specific class would just create useless and noxious coupling.
+Injecting `service` in terms of a specific class would just create useless and noxious coupling.

 ## Program to an interface, not an implementation
 > **TL;DR**<br/>